meows/racket/docs/sequence-linear.md

 8 |  64   | `n9 - n8` | 17    | `...`
 9 |  81   | `...`     | `...` | `...`

-This sequence converges eventually but not right away, so we can conclude that its velocity is changing.
+This sequence of cubed numbers converges eventually but not right away, so we can conclude that its velocity is changing.
 The sequence is therefore non-linear.

 n | value | formula   | Δ0    | Δ1    | Δ2
 - | ----- | --------- | ----- | ----- | -----